Miinjiin/R_project/R_project.md

 ## Ethereum

+Same as Bitcoin, to predict Ethereum, we used CART, Random Forest, and Gradient Boosted trees model and compared out-of-sample RMSEs, and we could check that the Random Forest is the best performance on the testing data. `Ethereum` is the target variable, and the rest of the variables, excluding the `DATE` variable, are used as predictors.
+We used the randomForest function to fit a model and used the VarImpPlot function to display the variables which highly contribute to the model.

 ### Random Forest

 ![](R_project_files/figure-markdown_strict/ethereum_RF,%20-1.png)

+We could check `SP500`,`Inf5y`,`Oil`,`IRX`,`CDS` are top 5 important variables for ethereum. `SP500` and `Inf5y` seem to have the highest importance in both bitcoin and ethereum, but it is an interesting result that there is a difference that gold has a great influence on bitcoin and oil has a great influence on ethereum.
+Below is the partial dependence plots to isolate the partial effect of specific features on the outcome.

 ![](R_project_files/figure-markdown_strict/RF_dependence_plot_ether-1.png)

+All variables, except for `IRX`, shows an increasing dependence plot.
+We can interpret `SP500`, `Inf5y`,`Gold`,`Disease` features have a positive effect on predicted outcome, and `IRX` has a negative effect on predicted outcome.

 <table class=" lightable-minimal table" style="font-family: &quot;Trebuchet MS&quot;, verdana, sans-serif; margin-left: auto; margin-right: auto; width: auto !important; ">
 <caption>